 - Worship God acceptably with reverence and awe.

 - Entertain strangers.

-- Honor marriage, for God will judge adulterers and the sexually immoral.
+- Honor marriage, for God will judge those who have sexual intercourse outside of marriage.

 - Keep your lives free from the love of money.